Genivia/RE-flex/doc/index.md

   <i>`reflex/unicode`</i> directories of the RE/flex download package.
 The
   header files are located in the <i>`reflex/include/reflex`</i> directory.

-- When Boost.Regex is used as a matcher engine, also link `libboost_regex`:
+- When Boost.Regex is used as a matcher engine, also link `libboost_regex` or `libboost_regex-mt` depending on your Boost installation:

       c++ ... -lreflex -lboost_regex

+- When PCRE2 is used as a matcher engine, also link `libpcre2-8`:

+      c++ ... -lreflex -lpcre2-8

 - If you get compilation errors with the `std::regex` matching engine, you should compile the source code as C++11: